United States war crimes: Other incidents

 On 23 September 1966, a nine-man ambush patrol from the 1st Battalion, 5th Marines, left Hill 22, northwest of Chu Lai.
 Private First Class John D. Potter, Jr. took effective command of the patrol.
 They entered the hamlet of Xuan Ngoc (2) and seized Dao Quang Thinh, whom they accused of being a Viet Cong, and dragged him from his hut.
 While they beat him, other patrol members forced his wife, Bui Thi Huong, from their hut and four of them raped her.
 A few minutes later three other patrol members shot Dao Quang Thinh, Bui, their child, Bui's sister-in-law, and her sister in- law's child.
 Bui Thi Huong survived to testify at the courts-martial.
 The company commander suspicious of the reported "enemy contact" sent Second Lieutenant Stephen J. Talty, to return to the scene with the patrol.
 Once there, Talty realized what had happened and attempted to cover up the incident.
-A wounded child was discovered alive and Potter bludgeoned it to death with his rifle.
+A wounded child was discovered alive and Potter bludgeoned them to death with his rifle.
 Potter was convicted of premeditated murder and rape, and sentenced to confinement at hard labor for life, but was released in February 1978, having served 12 years and 1 month.
 Hospitalman John R. Bretag testified against Potter and was sentenced to 6 month's confinement for rape.
 PFC James H. Boyd, Jr., pleaded guilty to murder and was sentenced to 4 years confinement at hard labor.
 Sergeant Ronald L. Vogel was convicted for murder of one of the children and rape and was sentenced to 50 years confinement at hard labor, which was reduced on appeal to 10 years, of which he served 9 years.
 Two patrol members were acquitted of major charges, but were convicted of assault with intent to commit rape and sentenced to 6 months' confinement.
 Lt Talty was found guilty of making a false report and dismissed from the Marine Corps, but this was overturned on appeal.